 After the busiest time of the year when online sales were crushing all-time records, we enter a brand new year.
 Many of us might be questioning how we can improve our product descriptions after such a stellar season.
 A lot of times we think that our product descriptions can’t get any more optimized for conversion, no matter the platform, and we get comfortable while we watch the sales chime in.
 There is, however, always room for some improvement and increasing conversions enough now can put us all in a better position to be able to order a second round of inventory for the upcoming year.

 Are your product descriptions converting or can they use some help?
-Here are the top 4 ways you can improve your ecommerce product descriptions in 2018:
+Here are the top 4 ways you can improve your ecommerce product descriptions.

 I know what you’re thinking, “That is all you’ve got?
 I have my keywords optimized down to the last syllable!”